 - An aspect of a trip carrying the highest level of risk is the use of public transport.
 The Visit Leader must exercise extreme care when the children are getting on and off public transport. - All Children will wear high viz vests over their coats for the duration of any travelling.
-If you are travelling with pupils or staff who require a wheel chair, make sure that you make arrangements in advance with Transport for London, for ramps. - Pupils should have a clear understanding about what is expected of them and what the visit will entail.
+If you are travelling with pupils or staff who require a wheelchair, make sure that you make arrangements in advance with Transport for London, for ramps. - Pupils should have a clear understanding about what is expected of them and what the visit will entail.
 Children with SEN or behavioural issues will be provided with support in terms of preparing for the change of routine and managing behaviours (this might come from the SENDCO). - Every effort will be made to support pupils with special educational and medical needs, whilst maintaining the safety of everyone on the visit.
-Special attention will be given to appropriate supervision ratios and additional safety measures which may need to be addressed at the planning stage. - Residential trips will be planned well in advance and arrangements will be overseen by the Health and Safety Manager. - Parents will be invited to a briefing session to discuss the details of the trip and to meet the staff attending.
-The Visit Leader should be an experienced, senior member of staff.

-- Residential trips must be approved by the Governing Body and by the LA via the EVOLVE system.
-Approval will be arranged by the Health and Safety Manager. - All parent helpers will be List 99 checked in the week before the trip is due to happen.
-Visit leaders need to notify the office of who the parent helpers are at the point that the risk assessment is being submitted for authorisation.
+Special attention will be given to appropriate supervision ratios and additional safety measures which may need to be addressed at the planning stage - Residential trips will be planned well in advance and arrangements will be overseen by the Headteacher. - Parents will be invited to a briefing session to discuss the details of the trip and to meet the staff attending.
+The Visit Leader should be an experienced, senior member of staff. - Visit leaders need to notify the Headteacher of who the parent helpers are at the point that the risk assessment is being submitted for authorisation.
 Those helpers who are not DBS checked will not be alone with children and must be guided by school staff at all times.

 Where services or activities are provided separately by another organisation outside of normal school hours, the school will seek assurance that the organisation has effective safeguarding policies and procedures in place.
 This applies regardless of whether or not the children who attend any of these services or activities are pupils on the school register.
-The safeguarding standards expected of these external organisations, when they are not currently regulated, are set out in the Department for Education's Keeping Children Safe during community activities, after school-clubs and tuition: non-statutory guidance for providers running out-of-school activities (April 2022).
+The safeguarding standards expected of non-regulated external organisations, are set out in the Department for Education's Keeping Children Safe during community activities, after school-clubs and tuition: non-statutory guidance for providers running out-of-school activities (April 2022).
 The school will ensure that all safeguarding requirements are set out clearly in the lease or hire agreement with the organisation, as a condition of use and occupation of the school premises; and that failure to comply would lead to the termination of the agreement.